josjeromeijn/Horizontal-transfer-TE-fungi/README.md

 - Python package tqdm v4.67.1

 ### 1. Extraction of TEs from fungal genomes
-Make sure to only store .fasta files of fungal genomes included in this analysis in genome_folder, as the pipeline scans this directory for .fasta files for input.
+Make sure to only store .fasta files of fungal genomes included in this analysis in `genome_folder`, as the pipeline scans this directory for .fasta files for input.
 - BEDtools v2.31.1
 - Transeq v6.6.0.0
 - HMMER v3.4